george-hawkins/micropython-wifi-setup/docs/request-examples.md

 Compression
 -----------

-One of the features I added to the web server used here is that if it you request a file like `index.html` and there's no such file, it then checks for `index.html.gz`.
+One of the features I added to the web server used here is that if you request a file like `index.html` and there's no such file, it then checks for `index.html.gz`.
 If this file exists then the compressed file is served with the `Content-Encoding` header set to `gzip` to indicate this.
 This saves on storage space on the device and in transmission time to the client (which can typically handle the decompression step far faster than the board could).

 Technically a server should only serve compressed content if the client used the `Accept-Encoding` to indicate that it can consume such content.
 However, in this setup this check isn't done and is simply assumed.